Socialist Feminism, Marxism, Feminism, Liberal feminism

 Marxist-feminism. - Bandarage A

 Abstract: This article contrasts liberal, Marxist, and Marxist-feminist positions on economic modernization and Third World women.
 Liberal feminism, rooted in a belief in the inherent viability of the capitalist system, asserts that underdevelopment in the Third World is caused by traditional values and social structures.
-Women's oppression is regarded as inextricably linked with class oppression, precluding the liberation of women within the prevailing capitalist world system.
 The Marxist Feminism perspective helps us to understand the interaction of sexual oppression with class oppression and imperialism.
 However, it is less useful in understanding issues such as the cultural and psychological dimensions of sexual stratification or the changing relations between men and women under capitalism.
 A synthesis between Marxism, which focuses on the effects of the economy on women, and radical feminism, which is concerned with the structure of male domination, enables a dialectical analysis of patriarchy and capitalism.
 Marxist-feminism has the potential to analyze the realities of the feminization of poverty, and the presence of the patriarchal state.
 To be of value, Marxist-feminist analysis must take into account the experiences of poor Third World women rather than apply the white middle class experience globally.
 The issue of women in development must become central to feminist theory if feminism is to transcend its middle class bias.

 The Struggle Over Lifelong Learning: A Marxist-Feminist Analysis.